 Involving other parents and your child's school in solving students' backpack burdens might help to lessen kids' loads.
 Some ways the school can get involved include:

-- purchasing paperback books
+- using paperback books

-- purchasing books on CD-ROM or putting some curriculum on the school's website, when possible
+- putting some curriculum online, when possible

 - struggle to get the backpack on or off